passcod/blook/src/technical/ai-log.md

 Having done this, and convinced there's no risk to deploy this to isolated test infrastructure, I did so, to see if it actually worked.
 It did not.

+## about a week of no AI

+Kinda ruins the experiment but I was very tired of this shit.
+It's extra annoying to decide to not use AI for a bit because there's no global "no AI" toggle in Zed (or VSCode).
+So how this really manifested is that the autocomplete would keep suggesting stuff and I would hit escape to quiet it, repeatedly.
+Unfortunately there's no actual intelligence I can talk to and say "just shut up for now" — a complaint I have with a lot of other computers, from Maps navigation while driving (I know the road and just want to listen to the fucking podcast, shut up until we get to the bloody Auckland nightmare exchanger) to ads (nuff said) to shops sending me fifty emails for a single delivery (all I need is the tracking number and if there's any delays in sending it, not a by-the-minute report of how you've packed the order and then a subpar proxying of the messages you get from the same tracking number; and for fuck's sake don't make me login to obtain the fucking tracking).

 ## 2025-07-08 17:30 | Zed | Claude Sonnet 4

 I wanted to try agentic mode again on something less complicated, a fairly